Mexico has 26 automobile plants, including those of General Motors, Ford, Nissan, Stellantis, Volkswagen and Hyundai.

 Automobile plants

-The USMCA’s specific rules of origin are stricter, as the thresholds for conferring origin are higher, particularly in the case of certain sectors such as automobiles, steel and aluminum.
+The USMCA introduces stricter rules of origin, with higher thresholds for conferring origin, especially in sectors such as automobiles, steel, and aluminum.

-For example, for many automotive products the Regional Content Value was increased from 62.5% in NAFTA to 75% in the USMCA.
+For instance, the Regional Content Value for many automotive products increased from 62.5% under NAFTA to 75% under the USMCA.

-In addition, in order to obtain origin, automotive producers must use aluminum and steel from the region that account for 70% of the value of purchases, and origin is only conferred if the metal is smelted and cast in the territory of one of the Parties.
+Additionally, to qualify for origin, automotive producers must source aluminum and steel from within the region, making up 70% of the value of their purchases.
+Origin is only granted if the metal is smelted and cast in the territory of one of the Parties.

-The T-MEC also establishes a labor value content criterion for conferring origin in the automotive sector.
+The USMCA also establishes a labor value content criterion for conferring origin in the automotive sector.

-By July 2023, the domestic production sector must comply with the USMCA rules of origin.
-Those companies that requested an Alternative Transition Regime will apply what was agreed in this regime according to the provisions approved by the three countries.
+By July 2023, the domestic production sector must adhere to the USMCA rules of origin.
+Companies that requested an Alternative Transition Regime will follow the agreements established in this regime, based on the provisions approved by the three countries.

-The importance of being a producer of minerals makes Mexico a supplier of inputs for different industries: automotive, electrical, electronics, electric power generation and storage, and electro mobility.
+Being a major mineral producer positions Mexico as a vital supplier of inputs for various industries, including automotive, electrical, electronics, electric power generation and storage, and electromobility.